Within .NET, a wide range of technologies encompass almost any type of application and development need we may encounter.

 WPF

-WPF (Windows Presentation Foundation) is a more advanced technology than WinForms, also exclusive to Windows, but it offers better support for complex graphical interfaces and rich visual content.
+WPF (Windows Presentation Foundation) is a more advanced technology than WinForms, also exclusive to Windows, but offers better support for complex and visually rich graphical interfaces.

 It uses XAML (Extensible Application Markup Language) to define interfaces and allows for greater customization and animations.